-In Pakistan, 51 percent of children in the fifth year of primary education (Grade 5) cannot read Grade 2-level text in their local language, while 57 percent of Grade 5 children cannot do two-digit division.
+In Pakistan, 51 percent of children in the fifth year of primary education (Grade 5) cannot read Grade 2-level text in their local language, while 57 percent of Grade 5 children cannot do twodigit division.
 There are gender disparities too.
 In rural Pakistan, only 38 percent of girls can do simple arithmetic compared with 45 percent of boys.
-The gender difference is smaller when it comes to reading, but again fewer girls (43 percent) than boys (48 percent) can read.
-When broken down by income level, the gender gap almost disappears in children from the richest families.
-Thus girls from the poorest families in Pakistan are most disadvantaged when it comes to learning achievements: only 15 percent of girls from the poorest families can read basic Urdu (the figure is 21 percent for boys from the poorest families) compared to 42 percent of girls from the richest families.
+The gender difference is smaller when it comes to reading, but again fewer girls (43 percent) than boys (48 percent) can read.75 When broken down by income level, the gender gap almost disappears in children from the richest families.
+Thus girls from the poorest families in Pakistan are most disadvantaged when it comes to learning achievements: only 15 percent of girls from the poorest families) compared to 42 percent of girls from the richest families.